Critical data elements are those data elements that are critical to success in a particular business area.

 For example, Employee Number is a data attribute that is used for payroll and leave calculations.

-Critical data elements are critical to ongoing operations and are subject to oversight
+Critical data elements are critical to ongoing operations

-Critical data elements are used to prioritize the scope of data governance, data quality, master data management and similar data management initiatives by linking effort to data elements that will help to achieve a specific business outcome.
+Critical data elements are used to prioritize the scope of data governance, data quality, master data management and similar data management initiatives by linking efforts to data elements that will help to achieve a specific business outcome.

 This means that we can focus our data governance and data quality efforts on just these two elements until our business goal has been achieved and we extend our Critical Data Elements based on the next priority.